AI Exam

 Gastroesophageal Reflux Disease (GORD)

-Clinical Features:
+- Clinical Features:

-- Burning retrosternal pain, often relieved by antacids.
+- Burning retrosternal pain

-Investigations:
+- Investigations:

-- Normal ECG and cardiac biomarkers.
+- Normal ECG and cardiac biomarkers

 Oesophageal Spasm

-Clinical Features:
+- Clinical Features:

-- Squeezing retrosternal discomfort, sometimes relieved by nitrates.
+- Squeezing retrosternal pain

-Investigations:
+- Investigations:

 Costochondritis

-Clinical Features:
+- Clinical Features:

-- Localised chest wall tenderness exacerbated by movement.
+- Localised chest wall tenderness

-Investigations:
+- Investigations:

-- Normal ECG, cardiac biomarkers, and imaging.
+- Normal ECG, cardiac biomarkers, and imaging

 Respiratory Causes